ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 In either case the Appraisal Policy for Evidence must be generated, acquired and delivered in a secure way.
 This includes reference measurements of:

-* firmware and bootable modules taken according to TCG PC Client {{PC-Client-BIOS-TPM-2.0}} and Linux IMA {{IMA}}
+* firmware and bootable modules taken according to TCG PC Client {{PC-Client-BIOS-TPM-2.0}} and Linux IMA {{IMA}}, and

-* encoded CoSWID tags signed by the device manufacturer, are as defined in the TCG RIM document {{RIM}}, compatible with NIST IR 8060 {{NIST-IR-8060}} and the IETF CoSWID draft {{I-D.ietf-sacm-coswid}}.
+* encoded CoSWID tags signed by the device manufacturer, as defined in the TCG RIM document {{RIM}}, compatible with NIST IR 8060 {{NIST-IR-8060}} and the IETF CoSWID draft {{I-D.ietf-sacm-coswid}}.

 ## Reference Model for Challenge-Response

-Once the prerequisites for RIV are met, a Verifier may acquire Evidence from an Attester.
+Once the prerequisites for RIV are met, a Verifier is able to acquire Evidence from an Attester.
 The following diagram illustrates a RIV information flow between a Verifier and an Attester, derived from Section 8.1 of {{I-D.birkholz-rats-reference-interaction-model}}.
 Event times shown correspond to the time types described within Appendix A of {{I-D.ietf-rats-architecture}}:

 ~~~~